nramenta/flow/README.md

 }
 ```

 Flow requires PHP 5.3 or newer.
+PHP 5.4 is strongly recommended.

 ## Usage